mnieber/gen/genspec.md

 #### The donations:module

-The donations:module /has a donations:store.
+The donations:module /has a donations:store that /stores the donations:resource.
+:It /has a graphql:api.
+:It /has a list:view that /shows the donations:resource.

 ## The backend:service